BICENTENNIAL TRIBUTE

 OS: Madame Mocenigo must be quaking in her attic, praying for deliverance from the Austrians

-B: What Madame Mocenigo does in her own time is not my concern (approaches monkeys) - I wonder what bough our friend here?
+B: What Madame Mocenigo does in her own time is not my concern (approaches Il Colosso) - I wonder what brought our friend here? - and what enrages that hellion so rare?

 OS: The nuns in the bell tower spied him heading this way - unsurprisingly, none of your staff remarked on a new - albeit outsized - addition to your menagerie